 London shares some problems with other parts of the country: the fragmentation, instability and uncertainty created by the Health & Social Care Act; the abolition of the strategic health authorities which had the overview of services, and the consequent loss of any strategic planning; the lack of transparency and public accountability of decision making; and the rising bureaucratic costs and complexity of a new health market that compels Clinical Commissioning Groups to put ever more services out to tender.

+So what are the implications and future prospects for patients, staff and the wider public?
+The People's Inquiry was set up last autumn by Unite the union, with a distinguished, independent-minded panel, to gather the facts, take the pulse, and suggest ways forward.
 We will be publishing more details of our hearings - edited transcripts, documents and written evidence submitted to the Inquiry - as they are made ready in the next few weeks, with the full report and the panel's recommendations to be published in early March.

 This website will keep you updated.
 Meanwhile we still welcome information and comments to email@example.com.

 SEVEN PUBLIC HEARINGS completed

 Edited transcripts of these lively 5-hour sessions – totalling around 100,000 words of evidence – are now available.
 Click on the links below to download and read them.